Dimitris112/Contact-Manager-pp3/README.md

   </details>

 #### Search contacts
 - The users can search for contacts by *Name - Telephone number - Email address - Birthday* having it non case sensitive to be able to access them with no obstacles.
-Or they can just skip this by entering `no` or if they wish to terminate the program, hit `esc` and terminate the program.
+Or they can just skip this by entering `no` or if they wish to terminate the program, hit `esc`.

   <details>